Schumer: Senate to vote on filibuster change on voting bill – KION546

 AP Congressional Correspondent

-WASHINGTON (AP) — Majority Leader Chuck Schumer says the Senate will vote on filibuster rules changes to advance stalled voting rights legislation.
-Schumer says in a letter to colleagues that the Senate “must evolve.”
+WASHINGTON (AP) — Majority Leader Chuck Schumer says the Senate will vote soon on easing filibuster rules in an effort to advance stalled voting rights legislation.
+Schumer says in a letter to colleagues that the Senate “must evolve” on the rules.
 Pointing to the Jan.
-6 attack on the Capitol, he says the rules changes are needed to protect democracy.
-Schumer says the Senate will “debate and consider” the rules changes by Jan.
-17, on or before Martin Luther King Jr. Day.
-In the 50-50 Senate, Democrats are trying to overcome the 60-vote threshold needed to turn back a Republican filibuster blocking their elections law package.
+6 attack on the Capitol, the New York Democrat says the rule changes are needed to protect the nation’s democracy.
+Schumer says the Senate will “debate and consider” the rule changes on or before Jan.
+17, which is Martin Luther King Jr. Day.
+In the 50-50 Senate, Democrats are trying to overcome the 60-vote threshold needed to turn back a Republican filibuster blocking their election law package.